 A classic banana dessert meets bread pudding!
-Brioche bread, custard and bananas, served warm with a rum caramel sauce!
+This Bananas Foster bread pudding combines Brioche bread, custard and bananas, and is served warm with a rum caramel sauce!

 Simply pop this one in the oven before dinner and enjoy it warm for dessert!